Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Preliminaries

-\br{(1)} This representation of the collision operator can alternatively be obtained by first adjusting Lemma 7 of \cite{GBV09} to the particular form of the items in (iv),(v),(vi).
-In a second step one has to substitute the inner integral with respect to the canonical map (using the velocity symbols of \cite{GBV09}) $S^{d-1}_+(v-v_\ast') \mapsto\{v':(v'-v)\circ(v_\ast'-v)=0\}$. \er
+where $Q^+$ and $Q^-$ correspond to the two integrals.
+This representation of the collision operator can alternatively be obtained by first adjusting Lemma 7 of \cite{GBV09} to the particular form of the items in (iv),(v),(vi).
+In a second step one has to substitute the inner integral with respect to the canonical map (using the velocity symbols of \cite{GBV09}) $S^{d-1}_+(v- v_\ast')\mapsto\{v':(v'-v)\circ(v_\ast'-v)=0\}$. \er \br{2} For the physical and mathematical background of spatial smearing we refer to \cite{CPW98}, \cite{Lo18}, and the references therein.
+In particular, the estimates (\ref{2.8}) and

-We add a technical condition on the collision kernel.
-It is motivated by the subsequent Example \ref{Example3.0} and Remark \ref{(2)}.